opensavannah/track-a-cat/docs/VehicleHardware.md

 * Estimated per device cost both initial and monthly service feeds if applicable
 * Supportability and Replacement difficulty of on vehicle device
 * Configuration Requirements
-* Can the device be automated to require no driver interaction
+* Can the device be automated to require no driver interaction?

 ## Reference Materials: